 Nationally and internationally, particularly in the past 15 years, public art has been a rapidly growing field of visual art.
 Its burgeoning is due in part to an historic return of artists to building and beautifying towns and cities, and the recognition of what art contributes to both public spaces and community well being.
-In short, public art helps create places we love that reflect who we are.
+Public art helps create places we love that reflect who we are.
 In the place maker's toolkit, art helps humanise public spaces with a creative layer, interpreting culture, people and heritage.
-More recently, it has even been shown to enhance property values.
+As we demand more of our public spaces, more towns and cities embrace public art, putting artists on urban design teams, collaborating with engineers, and steering cultural activation.
+Around Australia from Broken Hill to Ballina, and from Melbourne to Mullumbimby, art has moved out of galleries and into the public domain, shaping our towns, streets and open spaces, value adding to architecture, to public amenity and quality of life.